 COLOR STATUS DESCRIPTION

-White On The NBG7815 is rec The NBG7815 is receiving power.
+White On The NBG7815 is receiving power.

 Blinking The NBG7815 is booting.

 Dark Blue On Bluetooth is ready.
+Bluetooth is ready.

 Blinking Bluetooth linking is in process.

-Amber Blinking (Slow) The NBG7815 is upgrading firmware.
+Amber Blinking (Slow) The NBG7815 is upgrading firmwo The NBG7815 is upgrading firmware.

 Blinking (Fast) The NBG7815 is resetting.

 Purple Blinking WPS is in process.

 Purple and Dark Blue Blinking The NBG7815 is receiving power and ready for use.

 Red On The NBG7815 detects Internet connection problems.